 Be careful not to let them in the water for an extended period of time!
 20-30 minutes are more than enough for proper soaking.

-If water goes directly into the brush, you risk weakening the glue thay is used to keep the brittles together, and that – trust me – will ruin your brush.
+If water goes directly into the brush, you risk weakening the glue that is used to keep the bristles together, and that – trust me – will ruin your brush.

-- Use some extra shampoo to massage into the brush to remove extra build up, if needed.
+- Use some extra shampoo to massage into the brush to remove extra build-up, if needed.

 - Rinse again and make sure any residue of shampoo is removed.

 This will absorb all the water, yet keep in mind that synthetic brushes require up to 15 hours to dry, while natural brushes will dry in a couple of hours.

 Since it’s very hard to find a way to do that at home, I really recommend getting a brush drying holder.

-What about makeup sponges or beauty blenders?
+How to clean makeup sponges or beauty blenders?

-For cleaning a makeup sponge you can either use a special cleanser or a simple bathroom soap.
+For cleaning a makeup sponge you can either use a special cleaner or a simple bathroom soap.

-- Place your dirty sponge under warm water, allow it to soak and squeeze to remove makeup.
+- Place your dirty sponge under warm water, allow it to soak, and squeeze to remove makeup.

 - Rub the sponge all over the soap bar and make sure is covered completely in soap.